Etive-Mor/Open-IMO-CII-Calculator/README.md

 ## Table 3: MEPC.339(76) - Ship Grading Boundaries

 The following table describes the $dd$ vectors used to determine the rating boundaries for ship types.
-The columns $dd$ $exp(d_i)$ values represent the boundaries the IMO's rating system.
+The columns $dd$ $exp(d_i)$ values represent the boundaries the IMO's rating system in the baseline year (2019).